2009 D.C. & U.S. Territories Quarter Program

 - Northern Mariana Islands Quarter

-At the conclusion of the one year series, the United States Mint will embark on another long series of rotating designs with America the Beautiful Quarters.
-A total of 56 different National Parks and National Sites will be depicted from each state, territory, and the District of Columbia.
+At the conclusion of the one year series, the United States Mint began another coin series featuring rotating designs known as the America the Beautiful Quarters.
+The program will include designs representing a total of 56 different National Parks or sites from each state, territory, and the District of Columbia.
+The entire trio of commemorative quarter dollar coin series will include 112 different designs, issued over the course of 23 years.